rchmura/vimeography/readme.txt

 4. Get new styles by installing gallery themes.

 == Changelog ==

+= 1.1.9 =
+* Fancybox will now be included in themes outside of the WordPress repository.
+Sorry about that!

 = 1.1.8 =
 * Added basic i18n support.
 Vimeography can now be translated into the language of your choice!
 * Fixed an issue that prevented the appearance editor from saving reliably.